OracleCloudTw/CloudNative_Mobile/Mobile Service and App/404-MobileLab.md

     - Now you can see the "AcceptOffer" event raised by the user you selected.
     ![](../common/images/mobile/404-Analytics_Event_View5.png)

 4. Create reports based on Events and filter: You can keep an eye on the usage and health of your mobile applications on an ongoing basis by creating a suite of custom reports that you can run whenever you want.
-MCS enables you to create these reports by saving any filter definitions that you apply to the event, user, session, platform, and funnel reports.
+OMCe enables you to create these reports by saving any filter definitions that you apply to the event, user, session, platform, and funnel reports.
 Click "My Reports" to see the reports you created.
 ![](../common/images/mobile/404-Analytics_Event_Report_Creation.png)